apache/cordova-plugin-camera/README.md

 ## navigator.camera.checkForSavedResult

-call this method in onDeviceReady to see if there is a result present from a previous call to getPicture. this in case
+call this method in onDeviceReady to see if there is a result present from a previous call to getPicture. add the same options you used when calling getPicture, or leave it out to pass default options

-    navigator.camera.checkForSavedResult( successCallback, errorCallback );
+    navigator.camera.checkForSavedResult( successCallback, errorCallback, options );

 ### Description

 Tries to get the intermediate image file that is kept in temporary storage after calling `camera.getPicture`.
 Applies when the operating system decides to kill our MainActivity while getting an Image.
-Once our MainActivity restarts you should call this method to see if a result is available
+Once our MainActivity restarts you should call this method to see if a result is available.

+If you want to use the same options you used when calling getPicture you have to make sure you store the options first, this way you can use your saved options to call checkForSavedResult, so the picture get's handled the same as it would have when Android hadn't killed our MainActivity

 ### Supported Platforms